 World War II was a difficult time for all breeds of cat and the Russian Blue was no exception.
 By the time it was over very few breeding cats were left from which to rebuild the population.
-Only one breeder, Mrs Marie Rochford, had been able to keep a pure line going and these had to be mated to Blue Point Siamese to produce more blue kittens.
-This meant that the breed became more elongated and angular and breeders had to work hard to select the best examples in each generation in order to return to the correct type.
-The crosses affected the coat also, making it flatter and less dense, but this was eventually corrected through hard work and some imports from Scandinavia where other breeding lines had been preserved.
+Only one breeder, Mrs Marie Rochford, had been able to keep a pure line going and these had to be mated to unregistered Russian Blues, and to outcrosses including a British Blue and Blue Point Siamese to produce more blue kittens.
+The Siamese outcross meant that the breed became more elongated and angular, and breeders had to work hard to select the best examples in each generation in order to return to the correct type.
+The crosses affected the coat also, making it flatter and less dense, but this was eventually corrected through hard work.
+In the 1960s the breed was helped by some imports from Scandinavia where other breeding lines had been preserved, although these too had made use of Siamese outcrosses.
+There was never any intention to produce colourpoint Russians, and over the following decades breeders made every effort to remove the Siamese colourpoint gene from the Russian breed.

 The breed grew in strength and numbers and spread around the world, becoming popular everywhere that cats were bred and shown.
 In America breeders followed a slightly different path from elsewhere; focusing on a slightly more delicate look, without the characteristic high set ears.
 A new chapter in the breed's history started in the UK in 1961 when Frances MacLeod was given a white female kitten reputed to have come from a Russian boat.
 The kitten was registered by the GCCF as Arctic Chumvi and was mated to the Russian Blue stud Medliam Lupin in order to improve the coat and gene pool of the Russian Blue.
 The first two litters produced both blue and white kittens, the third litter also produced a black kitten and so the Russian White and Russian Black arrived as part of a planned programme of improvement within the breed.
 A further line was started in Australia in 1971 by Dick and Mavis Jones, who bred under the prefix Myemgay.